all cases

 This shows how the old components were restructured to be simpler and to enable edit functions through the properties sections.
 This mitigated detaching and component breaking from users and simplified authoring of the design library.

-Efforts were made to update the illustration style from its early line art style to something more fitting to the professional, mature brand that Jotson was evolving into.
 The first iteration of the illustration style while modern, was too complex to scale well, especially when the primary use case was for the product and not for marketing.
-I developed a refined version, stripping down the style to something simplified while preserving a level of detail that made it product and marketing friendly.

 Shown here is a before and after of the illustration style for the onboarding flow in the app.
 I created a custom sticker component to notify on status of the design.
 Also, it's a little silliness that made us smile.